Matchstic/ReProvision/README.md

 - Basic settings to configure alerts shown by the automatic re-signing.
 - [TODO] Ability to install any `.ipa` file downloaded through Safari from the device.

+Battery optimisations are also in place through the usage of a background daemon to handle automatic signing.

 ##### tvOS [TODO]

 - Same features as for iOS